Gallia Belgica: Germanic conquests (after 406)

 Around 350 Salian Franks who were already living in Batavia were settled in Texandria.
 Texandria was most likely for a large part overlapping with the area now known as the Kempen.

 Eventually, in 406, a large alliance among the Vandals, Alans and Suebi, under great pressure from the Huns, after first having been defeated by the Ripuarian Franks in the neighbourhood of Cologne in Germania Inferior, successfully crossed the Rhine in the neighbourhood of present-day Koblenz and entered Gallia Belgica by way of the Moselle valley.
 They subsequently destroyed large parts of Gallia Belgica, before eventually moving on to Hispania (present-day Spain).
 This invasion and the accompanying widespread destruction broke the backbone of Roman power in at least the northern part of Gallia Belgica.
-After this invasion the Franks were able to conquer valuable agricultural land south of the Via Belgica, the very important main road between Cologne and Boulogne, that had been the backbone of Roman defense strategy between 260 and 406.
+After this invasion the Franks were able to conquer valuable agricultural land south of the Via Belgica, the very important main road between Cologne and Boulogne, that had been the backbone of Roman defence strategy between 260 and 406.

 In 452, a major battle was fought at the Catalaunian fields (between the Seine and the Moselle).
 A coalition of Romans, Visigoths and Franks fought an army led by the legendary Hunnic leader Attila.
 The outcome of this battle itself was inconclusive, but as a consequence of this battle the Huns and their allies left the area of Gallia Belgica, where they had plundered nearly all major cities, except Paris.

 After the Western Roman Empire had already collapsed in Galla Belgica for some time the Gallo-Roman "Kingdom of Soissons" (457–486) managed to maintain control over the area around Soissons.
-The Franks however emerged victorious and Belgica Secunda in the 5th century became the center of Clovis' Merovingian kingdom.
+The Franks however emerged victorious and Belgica Secunda in the 5th century became the centre of Clovis' Merovingian kingdom.
 During the 8th century in the Carolingian Empire the former area of Gallia Belgica was split into Neustria (roughly Belgica Secunda, main cities Paris, Reims) and Austrasia (roughly Belgica Prima and Germania Inferior, main cities Trier, Metz, Cologne).
 After the death of Charlemagne's son, Louis the Pious, the Carolingian Empire was divided by the Treaty of Verdun in 843.
-The three sons of Louis the Pious divided his territories into three kingdoms: East Francia (the forerunner of modern Germany), West Francia (west of the Scheldt river) a part of which (Ile de France), from the middle of the 10th century became the kernel of modern France, and Middle Francia which was succeeded by Lotharingia.
+The three sons of Louis the Pious divided his territories into three kingdoms: East Francia (the forerunner of modern Germany), West Francia (west of the Scheldt river) a part of which (Île-de-France), from the middle of the 10th century became the kernel of modern France, and Middle Francia which was succeeded by Lotharingia.
 Though often presented as the dissolution of the Frankish empire, it was in fact the continued adherence to Salic patrimony.
 Lotharingia was divided in 870 by the Treaty of Meerssen under West and East Francia.